-The TDC shall ensure there is an automated list of all IAs and Level 2 TDs indicating the number and names of TDs that each IA and Level 2 TD is mentoring.
+The TDC shall ensure there is a list of all IAs and Level 2 TDs on the server.
+This list is expected also to include the names of each TD that the IAs and Level 2 TDs are mentoring.
 A mentor may be replaced by the WTD or the TDC as needed, for any reason.